 - What was an individual effort is now spreading to a department level and clearly saves students money they can use elsewhere in their educational process — “OER adoption at an institutional level leads to financial benefits for students and/or institutions”

-The post "Maricopa OER Practitioners: James Sousa" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2014/05/maricopa-oer-practitioners-james-sousa/) on May 7, 2014.
+The post "Maricopa OER Practitioners: James Sousa" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2014/05/maricopa-oer-practitioners-james-sousa/) on May 7, 2014.